camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Then the API Exposure Platform validates the JWT assertion (Steps 2-4):
   - Verifies the signature using the API Consumer's public key.
-  - Validates the API Subject and, if needed, maps it e.g. to the Operator's internal subscription identifier.
+  - Validates the User Identifier and, if needed, maps it e.g. to the Operator's internal subscription identifier.
   - Checks the legal basis for the requested Purpose (e.g., contract, legitimate interest, consent).
   - If User Consent is required for the Purpose, the Consent Master is consulted to verify that consent has been granted.